-Whether you live in New Orleans, Baton Rouge, Shreveport, Metairie, Lafayette, Lake Charles, Bossier City, Kenner or any other city of Louisiana, you can use our legal forms easily.
+If you live in New Orleans, Baton Rouge, Shreveport, Metairie, Lafayette, Lake Charles, Bossier City, Kenner or any other city in Louisiana, you can easily create your own Legal Separation Agreement above.